deseretdigital/dayzed/README.md

 ## This solution

 This is a component that focuses on controlling user interactions so you can focus on creating beautiful, accessible, and useful date-pickers.
-It uses a [render function as children][render-function-as-children].
-This means you are responsible for rendering everything, but props are provided by the render function, through a pattern called [prop getters][prop-getters], which can be used to help enhance what you are rendering.
+It uses a custom [Hook][react-hooks] or a [render function as children][render-function-as-children].
+This means you are responsible for rendering everything, but props are provided by the Hook or render function, through a pattern called [prop getters][prop-getters], which can be used to help enhance what you are rendering.

 This differs from other solutions which render things for their use case and then expose many options to allow for extensibility resulting in a bigger API that is less flexible as well as making the implementation more complicated and harder to contribute to.